builtbywilldev/builtbywill-mini-project/README.md

 ## 🧠 Lessons Learned

 ### 🧱 HTML (Week 1)
-- Importance of semantic structure
+- Semantic layout using `<header>`, `<section>`, `<nav>`, and `<footer>`
-- Elements like `<form>`, `<nav>`, `<header>`, `<section>`, and `<footer>`
+- Proper use of class names for maintainability
-- Internal linking, asset paths, and hierarchy
+- Clean separation of structure vs styling

 ### 🎨 CSS (Week 2)
-- Flexbox for layout control
+- Flexbox for horizontal/vertical centering
-- Custom fonts with Google Fonts
+- Typography scaling with `rem`
-- BEM-style class naming for clean organization
+- Margin and padding for spatial rhythm
-- Visual spacing using padding, margin, line height
+- BEM-style class naming for cleaner CSS
-- Section coloring and design rhythm
+- Color schemes for each section
-- How layout flows affect user experience
+- Responsive layout using `@media (max-width: 720px)`

 ---